Link Search Menu Expand Document

 1. Expert buffers are replaced with example states \( s^\ast \in \mathcal{B}^\ast \), where the only expert data provided to the agent are examples of successfully completed tasks.

-2. Auxiliary task data is provided, in addition to main task data, following the design established by SAC-X4 (for RL) and LfGP 5 (for IRL).
+2. Auxiliary task data is provided, in addition to main task data, following the design established by SAC-X5 (for RL) and LfGP 6 (for IRL).

 3. To mitigate highly erroneous value estimates derived from bootstrapping, exacerbated by the addition of auxiliary task data, we introduce a simple scheme for value penalization based on the current value estimate for example states.

-We find that our approach improves performance and efficiency both with a separately learned reward function (as in DAC3), and without (as in SQIL1 and RCE2).
+We find that our approach improves performance and efficiency both with a separately learned reward function (as in DAC3), and without (as in SQIL1, RCE2, and SQIL with an exploration bonus 4).

 For more details on our approach, see our corresponding paper.